Oluwatomilola/echo-quest-chat/README.md

-## What technologies are used for this project?
+## Echoquestchat: A Decentralized Chat for the Future.
+Every user has true ownership and privacy with this Web3-powered chat platform.

 This project is built with: